A Comprehensive Guide to Military Pay

 Here's an interesting "tidbit:" Military members in certain "special" positions, receive a special personal allowance to help with incidentals and entertainment expenses.
 The governing directive is the Defense Pay Regulation, Volume 7A, Chapter 31.

-Members with over six years, but less than 20 years of service, who receive an honorable discharge, while being separated from the service involuntarily (drawdown, "up-or-out system," etc.) receive a severance pay (also called involuntary separation pay) equal to 10 percent of their annual basic pay, times the amount of years service they have completed.
+Members with more than six years but less than 20 years of service, who receive an honorable discharge while being separated from the service involuntarily (drawdown, "up-or-out system," etc.), receive a severance pay (also called involuntary separation pay) equal to 10 percent of their annual basic pay, times the amount of years of service they have completed.
 There are several minor restrictions on this pay, and instances of what covers "voluntary," or "involuntary" separations, which are too numerous to cover in this article.

 Specific questions should be directed to the Defense Finance and Accounting Service.
 The governing directive is the Defense Pay Regulation, Volume 7A, Chapter 35.

 Military members assigned to certain "hardship" assignment locations can receive Hardship Duty Pay.
 The governing directive is the Defense Pay Regulation, Volume 7A, Chapter 17.